vogt4nick/recipes.vogt4nick.com/src/en/sauces/hollandaise/caesar-dressing.md

     * 60 g Lemon Juice
     * 15 g Water, cold
     * 1 t Black Peppercorn, ground
-    * 1/4 t Kosher Salt
+    * 1/4 t Medium-Grain Salt

 === "Directions"
     1. **Combine** all ingredients by whisking or blending in a food processor.